-Below are a few case studies of ‘Be the Change’ projects from the last few months that we hope you will find interesting and inspirational.
+Below are case studies of ‘Be the Change’ projects that we hope you will find interesting and inspirational.
 Click on the project titles to access the full case studies and do get in touch if you would like to find out more about any of these.

 Over the last few years the Fertility Services at ASPH have been developed to create a well recognised service for women.
 However, with increasing demand, the team were encountering problems with tracking and managing expectations.